Community Pot

 We’re all feeling the effects of climate change, and most of us want to do something about it.
 But those on the frontlines of climate change – who are often least responsible for causing the problem to begin with – also have fewer tools to enact the change they want to see.

 Carbon Literacy® training is one proven and reliable tool for delivering action to cut carbon emissions and improve the health and prosperity of our communities in the process.
-Carbon Literacy is for everyone, but access to training varies globally due to relative spending power.
+Climate action is for everyone, but access to training varies due to relative spending power.

 What is on offer?

-Our Community Pot aims to improve access to Carbon Literacy training for those who might otherwise struggle to afford the costs associated with initiating training.
+Our Community Pot is a fund that aims to improve access to Carbon Literacy training for those who might otherwise struggle to afford the costs associated with initiating training.

 The funded services available include: